 The NEPS data contain various missing codes to differentiate between various types of missing values.
 All missing codes have negative values or are defined as system missing.
 Depending on the statistics program used, you must ensure that these codes are processed correctly.
 In the offered SPSS datasets, the missing codes are already defined as missing values.
 When using Stata, the missing codes must first be excluded from the analyses by the user as missing values.
 For this purpose the command nepsmiss is available in the NEPStools package (see section 1.8).
 The general recommendation is to always carefully check the frequency distributions of the relevant variables before running an analysis.

-We distinguish between three types of missing codes, which are summarized in Table 6 and described in more detail below.
+The three main types of missing codes are summarized in table 6 and described below.